fabricelacharme/KnobControl/README.md

 The control accepts now graduations with text and sub graduations.
 The text of the graduations can be drawn inside or outside the knob.

-The "start angle" and the "end angle" of the graduations are adjustable.
+The "start angle" and the "end angle" of the graduations are adjustable:
 // "start angle" and "end angle" possible values:
 // 90 = bottom (minimum value for "start angle")
 // 180 = left
 // 270 = top
 // 360 = right
 // 450 = bottom again (maximum value for "end angle")
 // So the couple (90, 450) will give an entire circle
 // and the couple (180, 360) will give half a circle.

 The MouseWheel event is now managed.